-In 2020, due to COVID-19 restrictions, all internships were required to be conducted virtually.
-Due to the nature of the natural resources program, the Environmental Protection Division hosted a single intern during summer of 2020 who worked to perfect Artificial Intelligence software for sorting photos taken as part of the 4-PosterTM project for tick management.
+In 2021, due to COVID-19 restrictions, all internships were required to be conducted virtually.
+Due to the nature of the natural resources program, the Environmental Protection Division hosted one intern during the summer of 2021 who worked on statistical analysis of data associated with the 4-PosterTM project for tick management.